balloan/balloan.github.io/docs/tryhackme/Boiler-CTF.md

 ```

 Joomla is a content management system.
-When we navigate to http://10.10.49.154/joomla/ we can see that the website looks relatively default - it has a changed title, the rest looks like a default installation.
+When we navigate to `http://10.10.49.154/joomla/` we can see that the website looks relatively default - it has a changed title, the rest looks like a default installation.

 There isn't really much on the home page; there's a login form but we don't have credentials.
-I tried basic ones such as "admin:admin".
+I tried basic ones such as `admin:admin`.

 Joomla doesn't appear to have default credentials, as you set a password during configuration.
 I could theoretically try bruteforcing this, but I'll enumerate farther first.